Below we have outlined some of the most critical features of Colorado foreclosure law.

 Here's a summary of the steps involved in the process:

-At least 30 days before filing a Notice of Election and Demand, and at least 30 days after the default, the borrower must be served with information about the state's foreclosure hotline, how to contact the foreclosing party's loss mitigation department, and a statement that it's illegal for anyone acting as a foreclosure consultant to charge an up-front fee or deposit for foreclosure-related services.
+At least 30 days before filing a Notice of Election and Demand, and at least 30 days after the default, the holder must mail the borrower information about the state's foreclosure hotline, how to contact the foreclosing party's loss mitigation department or representative, and a statement that it's illegal for anyone acting as a foreclosure consultant to charge an up-front fee or deposit for foreclosure-related services.

 After the Notice of Election and Demand has been recorded, which happens 110 to 125 calendar days before the sale date, the public trustee must mail a combined notice of sale, right to cure, and right to redeem to the borrower within 20 calendar days after the recording date.
 The trustee must mail the notice again between 45 and 60 days before the sale date.

 Notice of a Rule 120 motion must be mailed to the borrower and posted on the property not less than 14 days prior to the response deadline.
 In a Colorado nonjudicial foreclosure, the mortgage holder has to separately get a court order in a Rule 120 proceeding authorizing the sale and then give the public trustee a copy of the order before the sale date.